-It’s projected that 1 in 4 jobs in North America will be remote by the end of 2022.
-As the business world continues to embrace this phenomenon and ‘working from anywhere’ becomes increasingly commonplace, that number is only expected to increase in 2023 and beyond.
+It’s projected that 1 in 4 jobs in North America will be remote by the end of this year.
+As the business world continues to embrace this phenomenon and ‘working from anywhere’ becomes increasingly commonplace, that number is only expected to increase in 2023.

 If you’re managing a team, chances are at least some of your employees are already remote: you might be operating a hybrid team model, where remote working overlaps with days spent at the office; alternatively, you may have fully embraced the remote revolution, enjoying all the advantages of a non-office-based workforce — cost savings, access to a wider pool of talent and enhanced productivity to name a few.